twillis209/zinb_analysis/notes.md

 * we are only interesting in the single cells (532 in total)
 * 5948 genes with the highest composite expression are featured in the data

+...although it could be interesting to fit models to the population samples just to show that bulk RNA-Seq does not have excessive zeros

+Finally got the count data from Risso.

 ### Applications of data sets

 * Impact of normalization methods